 Many students are so busy preparing that they forget to devote sufficient time to revise.
-But, revision is no longer re-doing or grasping the basics of Math, Verbal or DI all the time.
+But, revision is no longer re-doing or grasping the basics of Maths, Verbal or DI all the time.
 It must be executed in a more constructive manner.
 Instead of deciding arbitrarily what to revise, there should be some CAT mock tests and sectional tests for CAT that give feedback on which areas to specifically focus on.
 Please refer BYJU’S CAT College Predictor tool.

 CAT Sectional Tests: